Jackie Mason: Early life

 Jackie Mason was born Yacov Moshe Maza on June 9, 1928 (according to the 1940 NYC census), in Sheboygan, Wisconsin, the fourth and last son (and only son born in the United States) in a family of six children of strict Orthodox Jews.
-Mason came from a long line of rabbis, which included his father, his grandfather, his great-grandfather, and his great-great grandfather."A Mason by any Other Name," Jewish Book World (2006).
+Mason came from a long line of rabbis, which included his father, his grandfather, his great-grandfather, and his great-great grandfather.

 His father Eli Maza and his mother, Belle (Gitlin), were born in Minsk, and immigrated to the U.S. in the 1920s with the rest of Mason's family; his father died in 1959.
 A Jewish refugee organization helped his father find a position in Sheboygan, as it needed a rabbi.
-When Mason was five years old, his family moved to the Lower East Side of Manhattan in New York City, largely so that he and his siblings could pursue a yeshiva education, where he grew up on Henry Street, Rutgers Street, and Norfolk Street.Ken Gross (February 23, 1987).
-"Too Much of a Ham to Remain a Rabbi, Broadway's Jackie Mason is Now the Toast of the Town", People There, his parents and their friends all spoke Yiddish.
+When Mason was five years old, his family moved to the Lower East Side of Manhattan in New York City, largely so that he and his siblings could pursue a yeshiva education, where he grew up on Henry Street, Rutgers Street, and Norfolk Street.
+There, his parents and their friends all spoke Yiddish.

 As a teenager, Mason worked as a busboy at resorts in the Borscht Belt in New York's Catskill Mountains.
 He recalled: "Twenty minutes, at the Pearl Lake Hotel.
 I broke all the dishes.
 They made me a lifeguard.
 'But I can't swim', I told the owner.
 'Don't tell the guests', he says."